Image Map

 Distress the Wood Sticks (optional step):

-To give these pallets the same look, I dipped them in an ink and isopropyl alcohol mixture.
+To give these pallets the same look, I dipped them in ink and an isopropyl alcohol mixture.

 In a flat-bottom dish add just a little bit of water to cover the bottom of the dish.
-Add twice as much isopropyl alcohol as water, and several drops of brown ink and yellow ink.
+Add twice as much isopropyl alcohol as water and several drops of brown ink and yellow ink.

 Add the wood sticks and give the mixture a stir.
 The longer you leave the wood in, the more coloring they will get.